 Crude Fat

 A common dry extraction method is Soxhlet extraction method is performed with anhydrous ether.
+It is common crude fat determination method in many food.
 This technique extracts the crude fat into ether which is finally evaporated.
 Dry extraction is preferred when it is inconvenient to remove most of the water from a food.
+After extraction the solvent is evaporated, the residue weighed and reported as percent crude fat.

 Crude Fat